Astriaporta/Console-PHP/README.md

 # PHP CLI Console

-Class php can be used in script cli
+Class php can be used ot display messages in cli